“Seventy minutes of sheer delight” OPÉRA MAGAZINE

 In 2008 the Ensemble was resident in Amilly (France), supported by ‘Les jardins d’agrément’.
 After an ‘Aldeburgh Residency’ at Snape Maltings in 2009, the Ensemble was resident at the castle of Frederick II in Rheinsberg/Brandenburg for a whole year, where the group focussed on the specific repertoire of the Prussian court and its connections with France.
 In 2014 the Ensemble Diderot embarks on a collaboration with Royaumont and a series of residencies, masterclasses and concerts at the Abbey.

-The Ensemble’s first recording is due to come out in Autumn 2014: the first CD of a series entitled ‘Ensemble Diderot plays Europe’ that takes the group on an adventurous imaginary tour to explore the development of the trio sonata in Europe’s cultural capitals of the Baroque era.
+The Ensemble’s first recording was released in 2014: the first CD of a series entitled ‘Ensemble Diderot plays Europe’ that takes the group on an adventurous imaginary tour to explore the development of the trio sonata in Europe’s cultural capitals of the Baroque era.